Hate Seeing The Homeless? Tell City Hall

 The people who complain about how the homeless are an eyesore and criminal element have never suffered; they have always had someone there to catch them if they fall.
 They wonder why people would live on the street.
 Why they don’t just move somewhere more affordable?

 It’s simple.
 Hitchhiking is illegal now.
 Even if one could move to a more, as they say, “affordable” locale, guess what?
 Omaha, Nebraska doesn’t need more homeless people on their streets either.
 Nor does Bisbee, Arizona, nor any other place you could randomly select.
 There is no more affordable place.
+Although some real estate companies, like the property block, are trying to make housing more affordable, more needs to be done to tackle this crisis.
 Moving a homeless person from one place to another, whether fifty yards or five hundred miles, is not relocation.
+Sometimes, you might need expertise from an experienced property manager who could guide on how to go about the whole process.
 Moving homeless people around through enforcement actions that target a person’s economic status or even through sheer wishful thinking will never solve this problem.

 While the justice department has weighed-in on this several times, it hasn’t had any impact other than as a quotable detail for activists making their points.
 It’s really going to take a local effort.
 There are structures and properties in many large cities that could be accommodated as interim housing.
 It’s not a lack of funding preventing these things from happening; it’s a lack of will and an abundance of greed.